benlesh/RxEmber/README.md

 ```

-## Basic Usage
+## Basics

+RxEmber helpers are used to create and manipulate observables on an
+Ember object.
+This is generally done by creating computed properties
+that contain observables, and then chaining them together with other
+computed properties that return observables.

+The most important helper, though, is `RxEmber.bindTo`.

+`Ember.bindTo` will set up a subscription to the observable in the
+property whose name you supply.
+Because it sets up a subscription, that
+subscription needs to be "disposed" of.
+The disposal is wired up to
+happen on `willDestroy` of the object. **`RxEmber.bindTo` is really meant
-`RxEmber.bindTo` is meant to be used with Components.
-If you do use the
+to be used with Components.** If you do use the RxEmber bindTo helper with
-RxEmber bindTo helper with other Ember Object types, you will need to ensure
+other Ember Object types, you will need to ensure `.destroy()` is called on
-`.destroy()` is called on those objects.
+those objects.

 Basic usage might look something like this: